maswiebe/maswiebe.github.io/research.md

 permalink: /research/
 ---

-"A Bunch of Discretion: Red Tape and Tax Enforcement", with Jeff Hicks and Wei Cui.
+"Bunching on the wrong side: Tax enforcement technology and tax evasion", with Jeff Hicks and Wei Cui.

-"The Economic Effects of China’s Corruption Crackdown"
+"The economic effects of China’s corruption crackdown"